 (c) During the period, it shall be the duty of the division to determine whether or not such animal is suffering from any disease.
 If a duly licensed veterinarian designated by the division shall determine that the animal is diseased and, by reason of such disease, is dangerous to persons or to other animals, he shall so notify the division in writing to destroy the animal.
 A copy of the notice may also be served upon the owner or person having control of the animal.

 (d) If the veterinarian shall determine that the dog is not so diseased, the division shall notify the person owning or having control of the animal at the address from which the animal was surrendered to the division and shall, upon demand, release the animal to the owner or person lawfully entitled thereto, upon payment of any charges provided therefor, including expenses of quarantine and veterinary care; provided, however, that if no person lawfully entitled to such animal shall within three days after the date of giving the last-mentioned notice, appear at the public pound and request the release of the dog, and pay the charges, the animal may be sold or destroyed by the division in the same manner hereinbefore provided.

 (e) Whenever a dog is ordered to be quarantined on the premises of the owner, an administrative fee to cover the expense of monitoring the quarantine will be charged.
 (Ord.
 2764 § 1 (part), 1996: Ord.
 2474 § 1 (part), 1990)

 Contacting an Experienced Lawyer

-If you or a loved one has been injured as the result of a dangerous or vicious dog in San Luis Obispo County the experienced dog bite lawyers at Bisnar Chase can help protect your rights and ensure that you are fairly and fully compensated for your injuries, damages and losses.
-We have successfully handled a number of dog attack cases on behalf of injured clients and will put our knowledge of the law and years of experience to work for you.
+If you or a loved one has been injured due to a dangerous or vicious dog in San Luis Obispo County, the experienced dog bite lawyers at Bisnar Chase can help protect your rights and ensure that you are fairly and fully compensated for your injuries, damages, and losses.
+We have successfully handled many dog attack cases on behalf of injured clients and will put our knowledge of the law and years of experience to work for you.